thegetty/quire-docs/content/learn/articles-videos.md

 ## Articles

-*Learn how quire works and why certain decisions were made when developing the tool.*
+*Learn how Quire works and why certain decisions were made when developing the tool.*

 [Why Open Source Quire?](/about/open-source/)